 Standard teaching duties

 - Beginning in their second year, graduate students in French typically teach one course per semester of elementary or intermediate French language / culture for three of their five years of study.
 They are considered “instructors of record” with full classroom responsibility.
-One of their teaching years may be an exchange year teaching in Aix-en-Provence at AMU or in Paris through MICEFA.
+One of their teaching years may be an exchange year teaching in Paris through MICEFA.

 - All Graduate students are required to be in residence at Vanderbilt during their first service-free year of study.

-· Graduate students are required to be in residence for a minimum of 4 years, which may be inclusive of one exchange year teaching at AMU or MICEFA.
+· Graduate students are required to be in residence for a minimum of 4 years, which may be inclusive of one exchange year teaching at MICEFA.

 Oversight and mentoring of graduate teaching assistants